dnsimple/dnsimple-support/content/articles/disabling-expiration-notifications.md

 ---
 # Disabling Expiration Notifications

-Provided you have disabled auto-renewal on the domain you hope to let expire, you can simply click the **Disable Expiration Notifications** link which appears in the **Registration Status** section of your domain management page of non-auto-renewing domains.
+Provided you have disabled auto-renewal on the domain you hope to let expire, you can simply click the <label>Disable Expiration Notifications</label> link which appears in the <label>Registration Status</label> section of your domain management page of non-auto-renewing domains.

 Be careful with this feature as you will not get any notifications of expiration of domains for which you disable these notifications.